History of Longview

 Good Shepherd has continued to enhance technology and respond to the growing health care needs of East Texas and opened the area’s first neonatal intensive care unit (NICU) in 2004.
 The NICU is able to provide specialized care for premature babies 26 weeks gestation and older and full-term babies born with special needs.
 In 2008, the capacity of the NICU was doubled to 13 beds, in order to address the ongoing need to keep families together at this important early stage of life.

 Good Shepherd Medical Center’s Level III NICU has expanded to 31 beds to meet the special needs of high risk infants.
-In addition, Good Shepherd Medical Center Longview operates as a Level II Trauma Center and provides the highest level of trauma care for Gregg County and the surrounding counties.
+In addition, Good Shepherd Medical Center Longview operates as a Level II Trauma Center and becomes the first in Gregg County and the surrounding counties to provide Level II trauma care.

 As Gregg County’s largest employer, Good Shepherd Medical Center Longview has a significant economic impact on East Texas with more than 2,400 employees.
 This impact takes on greater importance as the level of charity care continues to rise.
 As a not-for-profit organization, Good Shepherd provided more than $241 million of uncompensated care in 2011.
 There is no local, state or federal tax support for this care.
 Good Shepherd continues to meet an ever-increasing demand for medical services as Medicare/Medicaid reimbursements continue to decrease.